sahandmostafaei/portfolio-optimization-research/README.md

 - **Neutral:** trailing 12-month SPY return between -10% and +10%;
 - **Bear:** trailing 12-month SPY return below -10%.

-The regime signal is lagged by one observation so that information from the evaluation period cannot enter its own regime classification.
+The regime signal is lagged by one observation so that information from the evaluation period cannot enter its own classification.

-The purpose is to determine whether portfolio construction strategies exhibit different performance and risk characteristics across market environments.
+The purpose is to examine whether portfolio construction methods exhibit different performance and risk characteristics across market environments.

 ---

-## Robustness Analysis
+# Robustness Analysis

-A central objective is to determine whether conclusions depend on a particular parameter choice.
+A central objective of the project is to determine whether conclusions depend on a particular parameter choice.

-### Estimation Window
+## Estimation Window

 - 36 months;
 - 60 months;
 - 120 months.

-### Transaction Costs
+## Transaction Costs

 - 0 bps;
 - 5 bps;